Qiskit/qiskit-ibm-runtime/README.md

 authorized users can then invoke these quantum programs by simply passing in the required input parameters.

 ---
 :rocket: Qiskit Runtime is now available on all IBM Quantum systems.
-Open-access users can only execute runtime programs on `ibmq_qasm_simulator`, but premium users can execute them on any systems to which they have access.
-Premium users are also allowed to upload Qiskit Runtime programs.
+If `ibm-q/open/main` is the only hub/group/project in your account, then you can only execute runtime programs on `ibmq_qasm_simulator`.
+If you have more than one hub/group/project, you can execute runtime programs on any systems to which you have access and upload your custom programs.
-You are an open-access user if `ibm-q/open/main` is your _only_ provider, and you are a premium user if you have access to more than one provider.

 ---